vishwassharma/python-workflow-test/Readme.md

 This project itself includes all the required processes, functions and the shell scripts required to setup those worker instances, assign work to them and then terminate them.

+### Update:

+-> Added airflow docker for easy deployment

+### TODO:

+-> To add correct configs for redis
+-> add configs to mongodb every time after rebuilding the mongo server